freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/plastics-with-blender/index.md

 ---
 uid: plastics_with_blender
-title: Create Realistic Looking Plastics (with Blender)
+title: Create Realistic Looking Plastics
 description: How to create plastics that are semi-transparent with refraction
 ---

-# Create Realistic Looking Plastics (with Blender)
+# Create Realistic Looking Plastics

 This tutorial runs through a workflow that has been working well for us, from exporting the art and surfaces from a vector graphics program like Adobe Illustrator, through creating the mesh in Blender, to importing it into Unity setting up the correct materials.